Interactions, Specifications, DLR probabilities and the Ruelle Operator in the One-Dimensional Lattice: Interactions and Continuous Potentials

-One could also consider interactions defined over a general countable set $V$.
+Before proceed we shall remark that we can also consider interactions defined on a general countable set $V$.
 If $V=\mathbb{Z}$, for example, then the family $\Phi$ is now indexed over the collection of all $A\Subset \mathbb{Z}$.
 In this case we say that the interaction is defined on the lattice $\mathbb{Z}$.
 We focus here on interactions $\Phi$ defined on the lattice $\mathbb{N}$, in order to relate the DLR-Gibbs measures and the Thermodynamic Formalism.